 The movie isn’t terrible (I still can’t figure out Victor Krum; so he’s a pro athlete?
 And he’s what, sixteen?
 And he’s hitting on Hermione?
 She’s a little young for him, no?
 Also, if he’s one of the most popular athletes in their world, surely he could score someone his own age who has… you know… finished puberty?), but it’s certainly not the best of the bunch.
 I’m giving Harry Potter and the Goblet of Fire a 6 out of 10.
 It’s just OK.

-Posted on March 27, 2014, in movie reviews and tagged Cedric Diggory, Daniel Radcliffe, Emma Watson, goblet of fire, harry potter, Harry Potter and the Goblet of Fire, harry potter movies, hermione granger, movie reviews, movies, Robert Pattinson, Ronald Weasley, Rupert Grint.
+Posted on March 27, 2014, in movie review and tagged Cedric Diggory, Daniel Radcliffe, Emma Watson, goblet of fire, harry potter, Harry Potter and the Goblet of Fire, harry potter movies, hermione granger, movie review, movies, Robert Pattinson, Ronald Weasley, Rupert Grint.
 Bookmark the permalink.
 1 Comment.